nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 </div> \
 In plain English, Categorical Naive Bayes:

-1. First calculates $P(y)$ by dividing the frequency of each classification in the train data by the number of vector rows in the train data $k$ with classification $y$
+1. First calculates $P(y)$ by dividing the frequency of each classification in the train data by the number of vector rows in the train data $n$ with classification $y$
 2. Compute the likelihood by taking the product sum of conditional class probabilities where conditional class probabilities are calculated for each $x_i$ within feature column $i$ in the train data by:
 	- Dividing the frequency of the feature $x_i$ with classification $y$ by the total number of rows in the train data $n$ with classification $y$
 4. Multiply the result of the first and second steps